simonehagey/orbdot/docs/source/getting_started.rst

          },
      ...

 Finally, the ``"priors"`` key corresponds to a dictionary with key-value pairs that define the prior distributions.
 For more information on the structure and options for priors, see the :ref:`priors` section.
-Each value is a list of three elements: the type of prior (``"uniform"``, ``"gaussian"``, or ``"log"``), with the subsequent elements defining the distribution.
+Each value is a list of three elements, the first being prior type (``"uniform"``, ``"gaussian"``, or ``"log"``), and the subsequent elements defining the distribution.
 For example,

 .. code-block:: JSON